-Welcome to The Obscuritory, a blog about lesser-known, odder games and software.
+Welcome to The Obscuritory, a blog about odd, lesser-known games and software.

 Through the 80s, 90s, and early 2000s, rapid technological changes – like the availability of home computers, the CD-ROM, multimedia tools, and online distribution via Usenet, shareware websites, and internet communities – led to a boom in creative, unusual games and software, big and small, sometimes created by whole production teams or sometimes just one person.

 They were games that played around with weird ideas, ambitious experiments and misfires, homemade versions of more popular titles, small games from big companies, elaborate home productivity software, multimedia showcases, interactive movies, fangames, personal goofs, and other misfits that fall outside the lines.

 Most of these were overshadowed by bigger names like Nintendo and Sega even at the time they were released.
 Now, they’re less than footnotes.
-Many are unplayable on modern devices without technical workarounds or emulation, if not totally unavailable.
-They’ve been paved over in service of a cleaner, less truthful version of gaming and computer history.
-In the worst cases, they’re targets of unneeded mockery.
+Many are unplayable on modern devices without technical workarounds, if they’re not totally unavailable.
+They’ve been paved over in service of a cleaner and less truthful version of gaming and computer history.

 Revisiting the history we’ve thrown out opens us up to ideas and stories we didn’t know existed.
 These games can still surprise, excite, entertain, and inspire.
 They deserve another chance to thrive.

 This blog is a living account of my experiences digging into this lost period.
-Posts cover my impressions of the games, their genres, and the era, plus broader questions about preservation and what we decide to include in history.
+The posts here cover my impressions of the games, their genres, and the era, plus broader questions about preservation and what we decide to include in history.
 Maybe we’ll learn something along the way!

 Programs typically considered separate from (or tangential to) gaming are up for discussion too.
 Educational software, multimedia art, and reference CD-ROMs are informed by the same era and are equally valid forms of interactive media.
 And they present a different, forgotten perspective on the direction of that format.

 I want to write about games that are: